PotatoGolden76/nitwit-lang/README.md

-# nitwit-lang
+# Nitwit Programming Language

-Nitwit Programming Language!
-The hottest, latest, most terrible programming language on the (code) block.
+🔜
+  🗿 This programming language specification is being worked on as part of a set of university assignments. 🗿 🗿 It is truly and utterly terrible! 🗿
+🔚✋